Toxic shock syndrome

 Toxic shock syndrome (TSS) is a condition caused by bacterial toxins.
 Symptoms may include fever, rash, skin peeling, and low blood pressure.
 There may also be symptoms related to the specific underlying infection such as mastitis, osteomyelitis, necrotising fasciitis, or pneumonia.

 TSS is typically caused by bacteria of the Streptococcus pyogenes or Staphylococcus aureus type, though others may also be involved.
 Streptococcal toxic shock syndrome is sometimes referred to as toxic-shock-like syndrome (TSLS).
 The underlying mechanism involves the production of superantigens during an invasive streptococcus infection or a localized staphylococcus infection.
 Risk factors for the staphylococcal type include the use of very absorbent tampons, skin lesions in young children characterized by fever, low blood pressure, rash, vomiting and/or diarrhea, and multiorgan failure.
 Diagnosis is typically based on symptoms.

 Treatment includes intravenous fluids, antibiotics, incision and drainage of any abscesses, and possibly intravenous immunoglobulin.
 The need for rapid removal of infected tissue via surgery in those with a streptococcal cause, while commonly recommended, is poorly supported by the evidence.
 Some recommend delaying surgical debridement.
 The overall risk of death is about 50% in streptococcal disease, and 5% in staphylococcal disease.
 Death may occur within 2 days.

-In the United States, streptococcal TSS occurs in about 3 per 100,000 per year, and staphylococcal TSS in about 0.5 per 100,000 per year.
-The condition is more common in the developing world.
-It was first described in 1927.
-Due to the association with very absorbent tampons, these products were removed from sale.
+TSS was first described in 1927, although this term was not applied then.
+In the United States, the incidence of menstrual staphylococcal TSS declined sharply in the 1990s, while both menstrual and nonmenstrual cases had stabilized at about 0.3 to 0.5 cases per 100,000 population by 2013.
+Streptococcal TSS (STSS) saw a significant rise in the mid-1980s and had remained stable at 2 to 4 cases per 100,000 population until 2013.
+In the developing world, the number of cases is usually on the higher extreme.
+It came to be associated with very absorbent tampons that were removed from sale soon after this discovery.

 Signs and symptoms

 Symptoms of toxic shock syndrome (TSS) vary depending on the underlying cause.
 TSS resulting from infection with the bacterium Staphylococcus aureus typically manifests in otherwise healthy individuals via signs and symptoms including high fever, accompanied by low blood pressure, malaise and confusion, which can rapidly progress to stupor, coma, and multiple organ failure.
 The characteristic rash, often seen early in the course of illness, resembles a sunburn (conversely, streptococcal TSS will rarely involve a sunburn-like rash), and can involve any region of the body including the lips, mouth, eyes, palms and soles of the feet.
 In patients who survive, the rash desquamates (peels off) after 10–21 days.
+The initial presentation of symptoms can be hard to differentiate from septic shock and other conditions such as Rocky Mountain spotted fever, rubeola, leptospirosis, drug toxicities, and viral exanthems.

 STSS caused by the bacterium Streptococcus pyogenes, or TSLS, typically presents in people with pre-existing skin infections with the bacteria.
 These individuals often experience severe pain at the site of the skin infection, followed by rapid progression of symptoms as described above for TSS.